-d.
-Natural Resources and Applied Science Research Endowment (NRAS).
+b.
+Natural Resources and Applied Science Research Endowment (NRAS)

-BCIC will continue as the custodian of the \$50 million Natural Resources and Applied Science Research Endowment (NRAS) originally provided by the Government of British Columbia in 2005/06 to build research and development, advanced training, technology transfer and commercialization capacity in BC in engineering, natural resources and the applied sciences.
+• BCIC will continue as the custodian of the \$50 million Natural Resources and Applied Science Research Endowment (NRAS) originally provided by the Government of British Columbia in 2005/06 to build research and development, advanced training, technology transfer and commercialization capacity in BC in engineering, natural resources and the applied sciences.
 The first funding program to emerge from the endowment was the NRAS Research Team Program, developed collaboratively by BCIC and BCFRST in 2009.
 In 2011, a mid-point review of the program indicated that all 24 projects reported potential industrial applications for their research, with 22 specific to BC.
+The NRAS Research Team Program Program is still in progress with research teams at the University of British Columbia, Simon Fraser University and the University of Victoria entering the fourth year of their projects.
+Final reports are expected over the next two years.